 Further tests of SR1tobacco as a surrogate host to evaluate transgenic expression of rpfF as a means to increase DSF abundance in plants were performed.
-SR1 tobacco which had been transformed with the untargeted rpfF genes from either Xf or Xcc were inoculated with Xf; the incidence of disease was dramatically reduced in rpfF-expressing SR1 compared to untransformed tobacco (Table 1).
-Some of the more mature leaves on the base of the plant had exhibited leaf scorching even on uninoculated plants (Table 1), suggesting that the extent to disease control conferred by expression of rpfF was much greater than 50%.
+SR1 tobacco which had been transformed with the untargeted rpfF genes from either Xf or Xcc were inoculated with Xf; the incidence of disease was dramatically reduced in rpfF-expressing SR1 compared to untransformed tobacco

-Grape has been transformed at the Ralph M. Parsons Foundation Plant Transformation Facility at the University of California at Davis with a non-targetted rpfF construct.
-These plants produced only very low levels of DSF but are MUCH less susceptible to Pierce's disease (Fig. 4).
-While Xf spread throughout non-transformed plants causing disease on petioles located great distances from the point of inoculation, disease was observed only very close to the point of inoculation in rpfF-expressing plants.
-We thus expect to find that Xf is limited in its movement in plants having even higher levels of DSF due to the expression of rpfF, in a manner similar to what we have observed in DFS-overproducing strains of Xf.
+Grape has been transformed at the Ralph M. Parsons Foundation Plant Transformation Facility at the University of California at Davis with a nontargeted rpfF construct.
+These plants produced only very low levels of DSF but are MUCH less susceptible to PD (Figure 2).
+While Xf spread throughout nontransformed plants causing disease on petioles located great distances from the point of inoculation, disease was observed only very close to the point of inoculation in rpfF-expressing plants.
+We measured the movement of Xf in these plants by measuring both the population size of Xf in stems and petioles at different distances from the point of inoculation, as well as to observe the fraction of vessels to which a gfp-marked strain of Xf had moved using fluorescence microscopy (Figure 3).
+Xf was greatly limited in its movement in plants producing DSF as evidenced by both a lower population size at sites distal to the point of inoculation and a lower incidence of vessel colonization at all points; both would contribute to low disease severity.